Sodashi

-Sodashi (ソダシ foaled 8 March 2018) is a pure white Japanese Thoroughbred racehorse who won the 2021 Japanese 1000 Guineas.
+Sodashi (ソダシ, Sodashi) is a pure white Japanese Thoroughbred racehorse who won the 2021 Japanese 1000 Guineas.
 She was also one of the best two-year-olds in Japan in 2020 when she was unbeaten in four races including the Sapporo Nisai Stakes, Artemis Stakes and Hanshin Juvenile Fillies.
 In 2021 she won the Oka Sho but sustained her first defeat when running unplaced in the Yushun Himba.
 The filly returned to the track in August and defeated older rivals in the Sapporo Kinen.

 Background

 Sodashi is a pure white mare bred in Japan by Northern Farm, the breeding operation of her owner Makoto Kaneko.
 She was sent into training with Naosuke Sugai.

 She was from the seventeenth crop of foals sired by Kurofune, an American-bred stallion who won the NHK Mile Cup and the Japan Cup Dirt in 2001.
 As a breeding stallion, his other progeny have included Curren Chan, Clarity Sky (NHK Mile Cup), Sleepless Night (Sprinters Stakes), Fusaichi Richard (Asahi Hai Futurity Stakes) and Whale Capture (Victoria Mile).

-Sodashi's maternal grand-dam Shirayukihime (meaning "Snow White Princess") was a rare white Thoroughbred foaled in 1996 to non-white parents.
+Sodashi's maternal grand-dam Shirayukihime(meaning "Snow White Princess") was a rare white Thoroughbred foaled in 1996 to non-white parents.
 Her other descendants (many of whom have also been white) have included Hayayakko (Leopard Stakes) and Meikei Yell (Kokura Nisai Stakes, Fantasy Stakes).
 Sodashi's dam Buchiko, who won four races, was a white mare with an unusual pattern of dark patches and spots on her coat.
 Shirayukihime herself was a female-line descendant of the Italian broodmare Milonga (foaled in 1948) making her a distant relative of Hansel.